Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 The trick is to preset the start-time of each clock to a certain value.
 That value is calculated using the known distance Δd of the clock from the reference clock, and the formula cΔt = Δd.

-However, in the radar base scheme:
+However, in the radar base setup:

 It's important to understand that a camera is not a grid.
 A grid is always a collection of a large number of sensors, not just one.
 With a grid, you can make calculations using numbers from multiple sensors (as seen below).
 With a camera, you can't do that, since there's only one sensor.
 These perspectives are different, and must be kept in mind.